 Working definition of scholarship, AQIP Action Project Committee for Enhancing the Campus Climate for Scholarship

 Faculty pursuits of scholarship are many and diverse.
 Some of our past Distinguished Faculty Award recipients include:

 Other examples of teacher-scholars at NMU abound.

 - Dr. Adam Prus, Psychology Department Head, uses funding from the National Institutes of Mental Health to conduct research on new medications for people with schizophrenia.

 - Dr. Robert Winn, Assistant Provost for Graduate Education & Research, works in concert with The Upper Michigan Brain Tumor Center to explore novel treatments for patients suffering from brain tumors.

 A repository of recent scholarly activities documents the public contributions of the entire NMU faculty.

 "Northern has supported multi-faceted projects that foster student learning while promoting faculty creativity and scholarship.
-CAPS has hosted African performers who appear in classes, concerts and faculty and student produced music programs and documentaries."
+CAMS has hosted African performers who appear in classes, concerts and faculty and student produced music programs and documentaries."

 Dr. Louise Bourgault (Communication and Media Studies),